danielparks/yanki/README.md

 The [`asl/`][asl] directory contains example `.deck` files that can be used to build a deck for the vocabulary and phrases in each [Lifeprint.com ASLU][LP] lesson.
-See its [README.md][asl] for information about how I chose which signs to include.
+Its [README.md][asl] briefly explains how the signs were chosen.

 > [!TIP]
 > If you are interested in learning American Sign Language, please see Dr. Bill